Is my dog's breath supposed to smell like that?

 Liver disease

-Bad breath accompanied by yellowing of the gums, vomiting and diarrhoea or lack of appetite may indicate that there’s a problem with the way your dog’s liver is functioning.
+Bad breath accompanied by yellowing of the gums, vomiting and diarrhoea or lack of appetite may indicate that there’s a problem your dog’s liver function.

 Diabetes